BogdanovTimm/NotesOblivion/💻 IT/C/Pointers/Pointers.md

 ##                 Do not

-- Create arrays with `register` - they are useless, because you can't access them.
+- Don't create arrays with `register` - they are useless, because you can't access them.

 Objects with register keyword do not have address, so you can't use `&(registerVariable))`.
 Declare local variables that are not arrays in performance-critical code as `register`.